MilanPrpa/Command-Line-Cheat/README.md

 ls, ls-l, ls-la, ls-lah: list the contents of present working directory.
 cd: change directory
 touch: used to create file.
+echo $0: shows what shell you are using. echo $SHELL; type shell name to move into it.

 nano: text editor; there is also emac and vim; ctrl-x to save changes.
 cat: read files; also concatenates files.